ohhsodead/arisen-studio/README.md

 A compressed archive containing the modded files and a set of installation paths are included by default with each, so the **Install** process will be to the appropriate paths to work as instructed/intended.

 ### Uninstalling Mods
-The **Uninstall** option is still being worked on to allow for original files to be backed up.
-But for now it will remove the specified installation files.
-Ones that are installed into your game folders are not deleted as it could cause issues with playing the game, these can include the _EBOOT.BIN_, _patch_mp.ff_, etc. You may be able to find the original/default files from the database, install those after uninstalling the game mods. .
+I would suggest you backup your original game files before installing mods, in case the mods fail to work for your system.
+So, the **Uninstall** option is still being worked on, to allow for this process to be automatic.
+But for now it will remove the specified installation files, except for those installed into your game folders, as it could cause issues for missing files.
+You can use the file explorer to re-install the original backed-up files to the game folder.

 ### File Explorer
-This includes a simple ftp client that allows easily navigating both computer and console file systems.
-Go through your computer folders and choose the desired file, do the same to your console folders to where you'd like to upload the file then hit **Upload**, otherwise you can download or delete files from your console too.
-Maybe more coming soon.
+A simple ftp client is included, which allows for easily navigating both computer and console file systems.
+Go through your computer folders and choose your file, do the same to your console folders to where you'd like the file to be, then hit **Upload**, you can otherwise download or delete filees.
+Hopefully other features soon for this soon.

 ### Reporting Issues
-It's encouraged to submit reports of any issues that may occur with mods or files, whether that's with ingame or installing.
-It will be looked into by someone and fixed as soon as possible
+It's encouraged to submit reports of any issues that may occur with mods or files, whether that's ingame or installing.
+It will be looked into by someone and fixed as soon as we can.

 ## ModioX Installation
 Download and run the latest version of the Windows installer, "ModioX.Installer.Windows.exe" from the [releases](https://github.com/ohhsoash/ModioX/releases/latest) page.